djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 ## States

 An active tutorial is always in a certain state.
 For example, you might have a state where you wait for the user to click a particular button.
-Of course, just having a state by itself is pretty much useless :stuck_out_tongue_closed_eyes: A state gains meaning by having triggers and visualeffects associated with it.
+Of course, just having a state by itself is pretty much useless :stuck_out_tongue_closed_eyes:

+A state gains meaning by having triggers and visualeffects associated with it.
 But we'll get to those shortly.

 <br>

 ### Creating States
-To create and add a state to the tutorial, simply call Addstate() and give your new state a unique name:
+To create and add a state to the tutorial, simply call AddState() and give your new state a unique name:
 ```C++
 tut.AddState("start_state");
 ```